 Northwest RPS: This case assumes continued development of a mix of qualifying resources to meet the RPS obligations of Northwest utilities, but no additional development of wind power for RECs to meet California RPS.
-Adding new capacity to meet Northwest RPS begins in 2013 and continues through the end of the forecast period.
+Adding new wind generation to meet Northwest RPS begins in 2013 and continues through the end of the forecast period.

-Northwest RPS plus 3,000 REC: This case assumes continued development of a mix of qualifying resources as needed to fully meet the RPS obligations of Northwest utilities, plus developing an additional 3,000 MW of wind capacity for export to California in the form of RECs (i.e., with no additional transmission capacity).
-Note that the price impact would be the same, whether delivery or unbundled RECs were assumed, as long as the export transmission capacity was not increased.
-In any case, the model does not distinguish between bundled and unbundled RECs.
-The capacity to serve California is developed at the rate of 375 MW per year from 2013 through 2020.
+Northwest RPS plus 3,000 REC: This case assumes continued development of a mix of qualifying resources as needed to fully meet the RPS obligations of Northwest utilities, plus developing an additional 3,000 MW of wind generation for export to California with no additional transmission transfer capability.
+Wind generation to serve California is developed at the rate of 375 MW per year from 2013 through 2020.